 Though I know I've still got a long way to go, I also believe that since the start of 2015 I've finally found my food photography path :) and these 4 bloggers, without knowing it, really helped me to find my 'style'.
 I'm mentioning them here as a little 'thank you' because their inspiration means a lot to me :) and because their blogs are awesome and you should check them out:)

 1. Christina Soong from The Hungry Australian.
-She created this blog post and I can't tell you how happy those pictures made me feel.
+She created a blog post about an outdoor picnic and I can't tell you how happy those pictures made me feel.
 Seeing them was like an 'aha' moment for me.
 Of course they were 'staged' and 'styled' and deeply thought through and probably meticulously put together.
 But it didn't feel like that way to me.
 Instead it felt like family, joy and simple, good food were at the heart of what she was trying to convey.

 2. Sonia Dahlgren from Well and Vibrant.
 Like Christina, I am certain a lot of thought and consideration go into her pictures, yet they feel natural and comforting and oh so homely and inviting.
 There is no pretentiousness or unnecessary tricks involved in what she does.
 Her attention to detail is incredible, yet she too let's whole, natural and real food do the talking.
 And for that she will always have an instagram follower in me.